 Can you get food on board VIA Rail trains?

-For Sleeper Plus and Prestige Class guests, all your food is included on board.
-Breakfast is served on a first come, first served basis but you choose a time slot for dinner when you check in (either early, normal or late).
+For guests in Sleeper Plus and Prestige Class cabins, all your food is included on board.
+Breakfast is served on a first come, first served basis but you choose a time slot for dinner in advance when you check in (either early, normal or late).
 You often have to share a table so it’s a good way to get to know your fellow passengers.

-You can also buy mini bottles of local red and white wine and beer, though it’s not like European trains where you can bring your own, and you’re only supposed to drink them in the lounge car not at your seat (though they let us off.)
+You can also buy mini bottles of local red and white wine and beer from the dining car, though it’s not like European trains where you can bring your own, and you’re only supposed to drink them in the lounge and not at your seat (though they let us off.)

 What’s the scenery like on the Canadian Rockies train?

 I loaded up my Kindle with books and my laptop with films for the journey but ended up spending most of my time staring out of the window instead.
 Travelling from Vancouver to Jasper by train is a procession of stunning views, especially on the last morning in the Rockies, so it’s worth waking up early to make the most of it.